cgihlstorf/AIAgents/Topic2Frameworks/README.md

 - `langgraph_llama_task_1.py` contains the modified code.
 - `lg_graph.png` contains a visualization of the graph.
-- `task_1_stdout.txt` contains the terminal output of my interaction with the model demonstrating the use of `verbose` and `quiet` to enable and disable tracing information.
+- `task_1_stdout.txt` contains the command line output of my interaction with the model demonstrating the use of `verbose` and `quiet` to enable and disable tracing information.

 ## Task2